10 Days in Japan Itinerary

 Day 10 Note: Remember you can easily move your days around in Kyoto so your last day is not a day trip (in case you need to head to Tokyo or Osaka later on in the day to catch your flight).
 If your flight is on day 11 and not too early in the day, you can spend one last night in Kyoto before heading to Tokyo.

 I hope that this itinerary has helped you out a bit more to prepare you for 10 days in Japan.
 There is just so much do see and do in the country, and I think this can be a great starting point for your trip.
-Head over to the Japan itineraries and guides page to check out some more helpful posts, and feel free to comment below with any questions!
+Head over to the Japan itineraries and guides page to check out some more helpful posts.
+Have more or less time to spend – check out the 7 day Japan itinerary and 14 day Japan itinerary up on the site.
+Feel free to comment below with any questions!
 Have fun out there and safe travels!